Deconstructing High Gas Prices

 To get an idea of how much you’re paying for gas relative to other products, it’s worth using this comparison tool provided by the Bureau of Labor Statistics.
 Here, the average consumer price for a number of products is provided, including a gallon of gas, a loaf of bread, a dozen eggs, and even a whole chicken.

-In contrast to those figures, residents of Seattle pay less than a penny per gallon of water according to this report on the state’s public utilities.
+In contrast to those figures, water costs much less per gallon.
+Detroit residents, for example, pay about a penny for 5 gallons of tap water; in Madison, Wis., 1,000 gallons of water cost about $2.81.
 Now all we have to do is wait for the first water-fueled car to come along so we can take to the highway with a lot less stress on our minds.

 Want to protect your car?
 Get an auto insurance quote now.